michaelhb/superplot/README.rst

     python -m superplot.create_home_dir -d <path_to_directory>

-``config.yml`` contains a range of options controlling the appearance and labelling of plot elements, as well as technical plot options.
+``scheme.yml`` contains a range of options controlling the appearance and labelling of plot elements, whereas ``options.yml`` contains technical plot options.

 The ``styles/`` folder contains a family of matplotlib style sheets giving finer grained control over the appearance of each plot type. ``default.mplstyle`` contains the base settings, which can be overridden for individual plot types by editing the corresponding files.